DmitryFillo/AspNet.WebApi.CookiesPassthrough/README.rst

 If domain is localhost
 ======================

-`Browser has problems with localhost cookies <https://stackoverflow.com/questions/1134290/cookies-on-localhost-with-explicit-domain>`_.
+`Browsers has problems with localhost cookies <https://stackoverflow.com/questions/1134290/cookies-on-localhost-with-explicit-domain>`_.
 If you'll specify domain as ``localhost`` or even ``.localhost`` it will not be added to the response at all to make cookies works with localhost for almost all browsers.

 Enable cookies for all subdomains
 =================================